 The winner of the Randstad Award is based on how appealing the selected company is as a potential employer.
 To determine this, we ask one simple question: Would you like to work for this company?
 The companies are also evaluated on 9 factors to determine the perception of the employer brand.

 • Good training opportunities

 • Long-term job security

 • Interesting job content

 • A good work-life balance

 • Progressive policies concerning the environment and society (CSR)

-We apply this methodology because a uniform approach makes it easier to draw comparisons between countries – it’s also why the research is conducted almost simultaneously across all regions.
+We apply this methodology because a uniform approach makes it easier to draw comparisons between countries – it’s also why the research is conducted almost simultaneously across the world.
 The research significantly contributes to our knowledge about employer branding, and about why people select certain jobs and employers.

-The company reports detail the strengths and weaknesses of their external employer brand and provide each company with an excellent industry benchmark - these reports are confidential.
+The company reports detail the strengths, weaknesses and opportunities of their external employer brand and provide each company with an excellent industry benchmark - these reports are confidential.

 The general report (which contains the main results per country, including the Randstad Award winner) is made available to the public.
 Separate reports, containing the main results for specific global or national sectors, can also be requested.